szczyglis-dev/py-gpt/README.md

 - Webpages (crawling any webpage content)
 - YouTube (transcriptions)

-You can configure data loaders in `Settings / Llama-index / Data Loaders` by providing list of keyword arguments for specified loaders.
+You can configure data loaders in `Settings / LlamaIndex / Data Loaders` by providing list of keyword arguments for specified loaders.
 You can also develop and provide your own custom loader and register it within the application.

-Llama-index is also integrated with context database - you can use data from database (your context history) as additional context in discussion.
+LlamaIndex is also integrated with context database - you can use data from database (your context history) as additional context in discussion.
-Options for indexing existing context history or enabling real-time indexing new ones (from database) are available in `Settings / Llama-index` section.
+Options for indexing existing context history or enabling real-time indexing new ones (from database) are available in `Settings / LlamaIndex` section.

 **WARNING:** remember that when indexing content, API calls to the embedding model are used.
 Each indexing consumes additional tokens.
 Always control the number of tokens used on the OpenAI page.

 **Tip:** Using the Chat with Files mode, you have default access to files manually indexed from the /data directory.
 However, you can use additional context by attaching a file - such additional context from the attachment does not land in the main index, but only in a temporary one, available only for the given conversation.

-**Token limit:** When you use `Chat with files` in non-query mode, Llama-index adds extra context to the system prompt.
+**Token limit:** When you use `Chat with Files` in non-query mode, LlamaIndex adds extra context to the system prompt.
 If you use a plugins (which also adds more instructions to system prompt), you might go over the maximum number of tokens allowed.
 If you get a warning that says you've used too many tokens, turn off plugins you're not using or turn off the "+ Tools" option to reduce the number of tokens used by the system prompt.

-**Available vector stores** (provided by `Llama-index`):
+**Available vector stores** (provided by `LlamaIndex`):

 ```
 - ChromaVectorStore